labgrid-project/labgrid/doc/configuration.rst

    SysfsGPIO:
      index: 12

+Arguments:
   - index (int): index of the GPIO line

 Used by:
   - `GpioDigitalOutputDriver`_